abpframework/abp/docs/en/Community-Articles/2024-04-19-Performing-Case-Insensitive-Search-In-Postgresql/POST.md

 # Performing Case-Insensitive Search in ABP Based-PostgreSQL Application: Using `citext` and Collation

 PostgreSQL, by default, is a case-sensitive database.
 This means that text data stored in the database is treated as case-sensitive.
 However, in many cases, users may need to perform searches regardless of case sensitivity.
-Since PostgreSQL is case-sensitive this creates some questions in the mind, while when selecting and and using it within an ABP-based application.
+Since PostgreSQL is case-sensitive this creates some questions in the mind, when selecting and using it within an ABP-based application.
 For example:

 * Does not ABP Framework support case-sensitive queries for the PostgreSQL database?
 * ABP Framework supports PostgreSQL but does not support case-insensitive search for it?